stepmat/multi-agent_gridworld_trust/README.md

 # Welcome to the Multi-Agent Grid World Dynamic Environment!

 This environment is a significant part of my Ph.D. research project.
-It is specifically designed to support both single-agent and multi-agent reinforcement learning applications, with a focus on dynamic, communication-enabled scenarios.
+It is specifically designed to support both single-agent and multi-agent reinforcement learning applications, with a focus on discrete observation and action space, dynamic, and communication-enabled scenarios.
 Below are some of its key features:

 ## Key Features